The Way I See It (film)

 The Way I See It is a 2020 American documentary film directed and produced by Dawn Porter, revolving around Pete Souza, the former Chief Official White House Photographer.
-Laura Dern serves as producer under her Jaywalker Pictures banner.
+Laura Dern serves as the producer under her Jaywalker Pictures banner.

 The film had its world premiere at the Toronto International Film Festival on September 11, 2020.
-It was released in a limited release on September 18, 2020 by Focus Features, followed by broadcast on MSNBC on October 16, 2020.
+It was released in a limited release on September 18, 2020, by Focus Features, followed by broadcast on MSNBC on October 16, 2020.